pitukepe/API_Plot/README.md

 ├── weather_data.csv              # Saved API data
 └── README.md
 ```
-`weather_api.py`: Contain the python script for the API request, CSV file writing and plotting the fetched data.
+`weather_api.py`: Contains the python script for the API request, CSV file writing and plotting the fetched data.
 `weather_data.csv`: Contains the processed data in a CSV format.

 ## Technologies Used